ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 ------------------------------------------------------------------------
 if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments?
+(human genome took sample people and analysed theirs. as most sections are the same for most people use that as a template. however does it also map non-coding?)
 (Polygenic traits, we haven't determined all loci involved?) is the number of chromosomes specific to each species? will the length of every person's chromosome pairs be the same?